 Location: Sheep Barn

+Premiums:

+Blue \$10

-Premiums: Blue \$10 Red \$6 White \$ 4
+Red \$6

+White \$4

-1. All sheep entrants must contact the Superinten-
+1. All sheep entrants must contact the Superin-

-dent to arrange space in Crossbred advance by August 1st

-and must be checked by the Fair veterinarian in attendance.
-All sheep must be closely inspected for ex- Class IX: Other Breeds, ternal parasites before Fair time.
-Animals must be un- Class X: Other Breeds, loaded into designated stalls.
-Sick animals must be removed from the arounds.
+tendent to arrange space in advance by July 28th and must be checked by the Fair veterinarian in attendance.
+All sheep must be closely inspected for external parasites before Fair time.
+Animals must be unloaded into designated stalls.
+Sick animals must be removed from the grounds.

-- 2. Those entering fitting and showing must have their equipment available when showing. - 3.
-Exhibitors must be present to show their own ani- by exhibitor mals during judging unless proper arrangements are made in advance with the Superintendent in charge. - 4.
+- 2. Those entering fitting and showing must have their equipment available when showing. - Exhibitors must be present to show their own animals during judging unless proper arrangements are made in advance with the Superintendent in charge. - 4.
 If there are three or more entries in the same pure breed, a separate class will be established. - 5.
-Under each class an exhibitor may have only two entries. - 6.
-Wool sheep should be shown in fleece to the best advantage of the breed, i.e., not newly shorn, or a full year's growth.
+Under each class an exhibitor may have only two entries. - Wool sheep should be shown in fleece to the best advantage of the breed, i.e., not newly shorn, or a full year's growth.